 When a person becomes addicted to alcohol, getting help is critical to their health and well-being.
 While recovery is not always easy, there are many counseling programs geared toward alcohol dependence that can help.
-Understanding the types of therapies available for alcohol addiction can make choosing which one to enter into easier.
+Understanding therapy for alcohol addiction can make choosing which type of program to enter easier.

 What Constitutes Alcohol Addiction?